-module Kwparse:sig
+module Kwparse:sig..end

 This parser uses a two-stack shift-reduce machine.